John H. Stephens: Early life and education

 Born in Shelby County, Texas, Stephens attended the common schools in Mansfield, Texas.
 He graduated from Mansfield College, and from the law department of Cumberland University, Lebanon, Tennessee, in 1872.

 Career

 After gaining admission to the bar in 1873, he practiced in Montague, Montague County, and Vernon, Wilbarger County, Texas.

 He served as a member of the Texas State Senate from 1886 to 1888, and then resumed the practice of law in Vernon, Texas.

 Congress

 Stephens was elected as a Democrat to the Fifty-fifth and to the nine succeeding Congresses (March 4, 1897 – March 3, 1917).
 He served as chair of the Committee on Indian Affairs (Sixty-second through Sixty-fourth Congresses).
 He was an unsuccessful candidate for renomination in 1916.

 Retirement and death

-He moved to Monrovia, California, in 1917, and died there November 18, 1924.
+He moved to Monrovia, California, in 1917, and died 4 days before his 77th birthday there November 18, 1924.
 He was interred in East View Cemetery, Vernon, Texas.